int08h/blog/content/post/ode-to-a-vyukov-queue.md

 `d` is read before `a`--but no ordering *between* producers exists nor does the ordering need to be consistent with program order.

 ## Impact
-The potential orderings admitted by serializability is unintuitive to humans, but per-producer FIFO partial ordering is sufficient to implement powerful concurrent systems such as the actor model!
+The potential orderings admitted by serializability may be unintuitive to humans, but per-producer FIFO partial ordering is sufficient to implement powerful concurrent systems such as the actor model.
 So aside from bending your brain a bit it doesn't get in the way of utility.

 # Closing Thoughts

 This was a quick take on DV-MPSC and two of the tradeoffs involved in its design.
 Up for learning more?
 The footnotes will get you started and you can also take a look at what [others](http://concurrencyfreaks.blogspot.com/2014/04/multi-producer-single-consumer-queue.html) [have](http://psy-lob-saw.blogspot.com/2015/04/porting-dvyukov-mpsc.html) [written](https://blogs.oracle.com/dave/entry/ptlqueue_a_scalable_bounded_capacity) about DV-MPSC.